Skip to main content

 Deeds of Variation and Inheritance Tax (IHT)

 A Deed of Variation helps beneficiaries reduce or manage Inheritance Tax (IHT) liability.
-When they complete it correctly within two years of the death, HM Revenue and Customs (HMRC) treats the changes as if the deceased made them.
-The estate is taxed based on the new distribution.
-Not the original will or intestacy rules.
+When they complete it correctly within two years of the death, HMRC treats the changes as if the deceased made them.
+The estate is taxed based on the newly agreed distribution.
+Not the original Will or Intestacy rules.

-By redirecting assets strategically, beneficiaries can reduce the amount of IHT payable, make use of exemptions, or avoid pushing others over the nil rate band threshold.
+By redirecting assets strategically, beneficiaries can reduce the amount of IHT payable, make use of exemptions, or avoid pushing beneficiaries themselves over the nil rate band threshold.

 Practical Examples of IHT Savings